-Our rapid antigen test, BinaxNOW™ COVID-19 Ag Card, Home Test and Self Test all provide results in 15 minutes when used to test individuals suspected of COVID-19.
+Our rapid antigen test, BinaxNOW™ COVID-19 Ag Card, Home Test and Self Test all provide results in 15 minutes.
 The test does not need any additional equipment.
 It can be used in three different ways.
 It can be self-administered at home, performed by healthcare professionals at the point-of-care, or it can be used at home with a virtually guided collection and testing process in partnership with eMed™, an online digital health service, making it an important tool to diagnose COVID-19.
-The test was also designed to pair with our optional mobile app for iPhone and Android devices, NAVICATM.
-The first-of-its-kind app, available at no charge, will allow people who test negative to get a temporary digital health pass that's renewed each time the person has negative test.
-Test results are encrypted and are available only to you and those you choose to share them with.
-Organizations like employers and schools will have the option to use the app to view and verify the information on a mobile device to facilitate safer entry into facilities along with hand-washing, social distancing, enhanced cleaning and mask-wearing.
+All three versions of the test pair with our optional mobile app for iPhone and Android devices, NAVICATM.
+The first-of-its-kind app, available at no charge, allows people who test negative to get a temporary digital health pass that's renewed each time the person has a negative test.
+Results are encrypted and available only to you and those you choose to share them with.
+Organizations like employers and schools have the option to use the app to view and verify the information on a mobile device to facilitate safer entry into facilities along with hand-washing, social distancing, enhanced cleaning and mask-wearing.

-For more information on BinaxNOW COVID-19 Ag Card and NAVICA check out this news release.
+You can find more information on BinaxNOW COVID-19 Ag Card and NAVICA here.